codefreshdemo/cf-example-unit-tests-with-composition/README.md

 Using this repository we'll help you get up to speed with basic functionality such as: *compiling*, *testing* and *building Docker images*.

-This project uses `Node Js` to build an application which will eventually become a distributable Docker image.
+This project uses `Node Js, MySQL` to build an application which will eventually become a distributable Docker image.

 ## Looking around